Nehhaket/Chatty/README.md

 &nbsp;

 ---
-This projest was made for educational purposes and is based on a guide by Socket.io @ https://socket.io/get-started/chat/
+This project was made for educational purposes and is based on a guide by Socket.io @ https://socket.io/get-started/chat/

 &nbsp;